 - Policy, Law, and Diplomacy

 - Human Reliability

 Today’s top students in nuclear science, technology, policy, and security are engaging in international and domestic forums and debates, offering fresh perspectives on complex problems.
-The International Journal of Nuclear Security hopes to foster international collaborations and connect these aspiring professionals to their international peers and other working professionals.
-This competition, open to students from multiple disciplines and from all parts of the world, recognizes and encourages their valuable research and insights.Eligibility
+The International Journal of Nuclear Security hopes to foster international collaborations and connect aspiring professionals with their international peers and other working professionals.
+This competition, open to students from multiple disciplines and from all parts of the world, recognizes and encourages students to share valuable research and insights.Eligibility

-At the time of submission, authors and co-authors must be enrolled as students in a university or equivalent institute of education—from any country.
+At the time of submission, authors and co-authors must be enrolled as students in a university or equivalent institute of education.
+Students from any country can participate.
 All work must be original and previously unpublished.
 Manuscripts must conform to competition guidelines on the IJNS website.
-All submissions must include the name and contact information for a supervising professor/instructor associated with the author(s).Prizes
+All submissions must include the name and contact information of a supervising professor/instructor associated with the author(s).Recognition, Publication

 The competition has an undergraduate and a graduate division for submissions; each division has four categories, with up to three awards in each category: Distinction, Excellence, and Merit.
 Students may co-author a paper, but all co-authors must be in the same division (undergraduates and graduates will not compete against one another).

-This year’s contest winners will receive cash prizes—to be announced on the IJNS website.
-First-place (Distinction) winners in each division and category will be published in the International Journal of Nuclear Security; additional awardees will be considered for publication.Deadline
+Contest winners will be announced on the IJNS website.
+First-place (Distinction) winners in each division and category will be published in the International Journal of Nuclear Security; additional awardees will be considered for publication.Deadline & Submission Hints

 Judges are looking for the following features in your writing: